Timberwolves' Zach LaVine out for season with torn left ACL

 One of the NBA’s highest-flying young talents has been grounded.
 The Minnesota Timberwolves announced Saturday evening that shooting guard Zach LaVine has suffered a torn anterior cruciate ligament in his left knee, an injury that will require surgical repair and knock him out for the rest of the 2016-17 campaign.

-The injury appears to have occurred midway through the third quarter of during the Wolves’ Friday loss to the Detroit Pistons, after LaVine came down hard and awkwardly on his left leg after driving to the basket for a tough layup:
+The injury appears to have occurred midway through the third quarter of the Wolves’ Friday loss to the Detroit Pistons when LaVine came down hard and awkwardly on his left leg after driving to the basket for a tough layup:

 Zach LaVine's knee injury occurred on this play pic.twitter.com/8xkgr7YI7A